 As the name suggests, HomeNet Manager is a tool that helps to configure and manage your home network, especially when you want to optimize your bandwidth usage.
 This is also a neat tool to design your home network from scratch.

-The important features of this tool are as follows.
+Features: The important features of this tool are as follows.

 - Analyzes the devices on your network and displays them graphically for a better understanding of their status